How a Fax Machine Works – From Start to Finish

 All fax machines and fax transmissions revolve around the same basic concept – they scan a document, transfer the image of that document over to a signal, then send that signal to another fax machine that decodes the signal and prints the document back out.

-Early fax machines simply worked on two tones – one for there being an image on a certain point on the page, and one for not being an image on a certain point on a page.
-This would result in either a black dot or white dot being transmitted over to the other machine.
+Early fax machines worked on two tones – one for there being an image on a certain point on the page, and one for not being an image on a certain point on a page.
+This system would result in either a black dot or white dot being transmitted over to the other machine.

 Just like a computer screen or LCD display is made up of many tiny dots to put a picture together, a fax records that information to send it back in much the same way.

-Today’s fax machines are much close to a scanner hardwired into a printer than they are the models from 10-20 years ago.
+Today’s fax machines are much close to a scanner hardwired into a printer then they are the models from 10-20 years ago.
 Digital technology has made for a much more accurate picture as well as faster and compressible transmissions.

 A Fax Transmission Example